Friday, October 19, 2007

 The Treasurer shall also be charged with the maintenance of league trophies and awards.

-His appointment is made by the Commissioner, whom he serves at the pleasure of.
+His appointment is made by the Commissioner, of whom he serves at the pleasure.

 Article IV: Fair Play Rules and Regulations: